camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/the-cdi-event-bridge.md

 Now the engine is configured for publishing events using the CDI event bus.

 {{< note title="" class="info" >}}
   The above configuration can be used in combination with an embedded process engine.
-If you want to use this feature in combination with the shared process engine in a multi application environment, you need to add the CdiEventListener as Process Application event listener.
+If you want to use this feature in combination with the shared process engine in a multi application environment, you need to add the CdiEventListener as process application event listener.
 [See next section]({{< relref "#the-cdi-event-bridge-in-a-process-application" >}}).
 {{< /note >}}

 The following gives an overview of how process events can be received in CDI beans.
 In CDI, we can declaratively specify event observers using the @Observes-annotation.
 Event notification is type-safe.
 The type of process events is org.camunda.bpm.engine.cdi.BusinessProcessEvent.
 The following is an example of a simple event observer method: